 The PSB consistently reassesses staffing needs and adjusts accordingly based upon the fluctuating number of complaints received.
+Additionally, to assist with compliance with this Paragraph, PSB hired a management analyst in December 2016.

-Although the training curriculums for the 40-hour comprehensive; or eight hour in-service training has not yet been developed or delivered, PSB personnel have continued to attend outside training with regard to the investigation of administrative investigations, interview and interrogation, and video analysis.
+Although the training curriculums for the 40-hour comprehensive; or eight hour in-service training has not yet been developed or delivered, PSB personnel have continued to attend outside training with regard to the investigation of administrative investigations, interview and interrogation, video analysis, and use of force incidents/officer involved shootings.
 Additionally, all PSB personnel are required to obtain their detective certification.